StyleShare/Texture/smoke-tests/Life Without CocoaPods/README.md

   AsyncDisplayKit target.
 Note that this smoke test will only fail if you remembered to add your new file to the umbrella helper.

-* If you added a new framework dependency (like AssetsLibrary or Photos), add it to this project's Link Binary With Libraries build phase and update the project README (both README.md and docs/index.md).
+* If you added a new framework dependency (like Photos), add it to this project's Link Binary With Libraries build phase and update the project README (both README.md and docs/index.md).